FireVered/random_functions/README.md

 ook for '4' in the last 9 integers in the witch will hint about powers and then look for big numbers like:
 10000034 in the input or the 5 floats .

-# if you use this be respectful and give credit
+# if you use this please be respectful and give credit / send link to this repository